johnfawole/courses/eth-101/lesson-eth-6.md

 Switch your Metamask to the Rinkeby Testnet and paste in your private key.
 [Here's](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key) how you can get your private key.
 Again make this a throw-away account that will never be used for real transactions.
 We will need the private key to sign our transactions, deploy and make function calls to our contract.

-### Setting up Alchemy 🧙🏽‍♀️
+### Setting up POKT 🧙🏽‍♀️

 Next we need an Ethereum node to broadcast our contract transaction to the blockchain so miners can pick it up, mine it, and store it on the blockchain.
-For this we will be using [Alchemy](https://www.alchemy.com/).
+For this we will be using [POKT](https://mainnet.portal.pokt.network/#/signup).
 Head over here and sign up for an account and verify your email.

 On the `Select Ecosystem` page choose "Ethereum including L2s".
 On the `Create your first app` page Enter 'Bank DAPP' or whatever you would like to call your app and team name.
 The most importantly in the `network` drop down **choose Rinkeby**.

 For the plan click free forever, click skip for now when they ask for credit card info, then hit continue for scaling policy.
 Click let's go to be taken to your dashboard.
 Click the name of your app "Bank DAPP", click view details and in the top right click view key.
-Copy and paste your HTTP key into the `ALCHEMY_RINKEBY_URL` section.
+Copy and paste your HTTP key into the `POKT_RINKEBY_URL` section.
 Save your .env file.

 To load up your account with fake eth, [here](https://app.cadena.dev/ZHjzLozd3mCsAcgMfeHE/lesson/ethereum-101/lesson-eth-2/2) are some faucets from our previous lessons.